What can I say, I love a good timeline! As women and attorneys we are often living within one timeline or another.

 Sound familiar?
 You are not alone.
 Schedule a free consult and let go of this notion of “running out of time” for good.

-While we think that this push to action and achievement is benefiting us what effect does it having on the remainder of our lives?
-If that goal itself compromises something in the distance, a mere fraction of our lifetime, that means that the remaining 99% of our lives are spent with that singular focus — the majority of our lives are spent disconnected from our current, lesser, existence and focusing on something we believe is bigger and brighter in the future.
+While we think that this push to action and achievement is benefiting us what effect does it have on the remainder of our lives?
+If that goal itself comprises something in the distance, a mere fraction of our lifetime, that means that the remaining 99% of our lives are spent with that singular focus — the majority of our lives are spent disconnected from our current, lesser, existence and focusing on something we believe is bigger and brighter in the future.

 Whenever I allow myself to think I’m running out of time, I feel this tightness in my chest and anxiety rising within my body.
 As if something bad is going to happen if I don’t get to work and start executing on some lofty goal.
 It’s this idea that I’m wasting my life that I should be doing more.
 That absent some future accomplishment my current existence is unworthy and my life will be a waste.
 From that space, I act franticly and quickly, trying to cram it all in.
 Nothing good comes from operating in that space other than a total meltdown burnout, in which case,